Should You Use a Soft or Hard Toothbrush?

 Either is fine– as long as the brush you choose has soft bristles.
 The real issue, however, is how hard you brush.
 Even a soft bristled brush can do damage if you brush too hard.

-If the bristles on your toothbrush look like those in the picture below, you’re brushing too hard!
+If the bristles on your toothbrush look like those in the picture above, you’re brushing too hard!

 Heads and Handles?